-5 FREE Brick Stitch Beading Patterns You Have to Try
+5 FREE Brick Stitch Beading Patterns

 I’ve said it many times before—I love playing with seed beads using brick stitch!
 I think brick stitch beading was the first seed bead pattern I mastered—before peyote, that’s right.
 It is just so … versatile!
 And because I’m big on fooling around, fiddling with and otherwise doing the “what if I try this approach to my new designs, I can get gaga over brick stitch.